 Parkers Adventure with Bristol Animal Rescue Centre (until 31 August)

 To celebrate 135 years of helping, healing and homing the city’s vulnerable animals, Bristol Animal Rescue Centre has created an interactive adventure trail.

-Elephant Parade at Noah’s Ark Zoo Farm (until 31 August)
+Hide & Sheep trail at Noah’s Ark Zoo Farm

 Summer festivals in Bristol

-After the past couple of years, who else is itching to dust off their dancing shoes, deck themselves out in neon and shimmy their cares away, cider in hand?
-If you’ve been aching for some festival action, here’s my round up of family-friendly festivals in Bristol (and nearby!) that are set to take place in 2022, including Valley Fest (4-7 August) and Bristol International Balloon Fiesta (11-14 August)!
+Itching to dust off your dancing shoes, deck yourself out in neon and shimmy your cares away, cider in hand?
+Here’s my round up of family-friendly festivals in Bristol that are set to take place in 2023, including Valley Fest (3-6 August) and Bristol International Balloon Fiesta (10-13 August)!